 Dr Linda Farahani

-Linda is a fertility specialist from Imperial College London.
-Linda has developed Adia’s fertility test.
+Linda is an obstetrician and fertility specialist.
+Linda has developed Adia’s fertility test report.
 She is also a new mum to two twins, via IVF.

 Understanding your fertility baseline can empower women to make informed choices.
 However, it is important to remember that hormones are only one part of a much larger picture.
 Fertility can be very confusing and there are a number of things we can do to support women in medicine and outside of medicine so they can achieve their conception goals – as it should be.